Honors Program

 Requirements

-Once students are in the program, they must maintain a cumulative GPA of 3.0 or higher in their first year and 3.25 GPA after their freshman year.
-If a student falls below the required minimum GPA, the student will be placed on probation and will be given one semester to increase their GPA to the required minimum.
-Failure to do so will result in termination from the Honors Program.
+Once students are in the program, to remain in good standing, they must maintain a cumulative GPA of a 3.0 or higher in their first year and a 3.25 GPA after their first year.
+Additionally, they must enroll in Honors required classes and seminars and participate in high-impact practices.
+Students who do not fulfill these requirements will be placed on probation and given one year to meet the requirements.
+Failure to do so will result in transition from the Honors Program.

 HO 1301.
 Honors Emergence Seminar.
 3 Semester Hours.